tsani/jerrington.me/pages/misc.md

 Random thoughts that pass through my head.

+  * The words "triangle" and "quadrilateral" really bother me.
+    It's "pentagon", "hexagon", "heptagon" and so forth beyond 4 sides.
+    A quadrilateral ought to be called a tetragon, and a triangle ought to be called a trigon.

   * _The Paradox of the Real Line™_

     Despite being a complete ordered field, satisfying a lot of algebraic and